-I am the first in my family to be born in the USA to Cuban immigrant parents.
+I am the first in my family to be born in the USA.
 My parents stressed education and hard work to get ahead and instilled the belief that the sky was the limit for anyone willing to put in the work.
 I’ve held various jobs since I was 13, I’ve never been one to shy away from work.
 I started small businesses in my teens while working part-time and going to school.
 I took on just about any job from stuffing envelopes to slicing deli meat to loading printers to babysitting.
 While attending college I worked three jobs to cover expenses.
-When I got my dream career job after graduating from college I went to school at night for one Master’s degree and then went back for yet another Master’s degree even though my mother wanted me to get a Doctorate.
-All the while, I still dabbled with small business ideas.
-I started a music magazine and a painting business with my significant others.
-None of it stopped me from moving up the proverbial ladder in my career.
-I had little free time but I thrived on it.
+When I got my dream career job in a marketing firm after graduating from college I went to school at night for a Master’s degree.
 Why am I sharing all of this?
 To give you some perspective when I say being a mother has been my most challenging role to date.

 The juggling act that ensues after your first child is born cannot really be understood or compared to anything else.
 A little person is dependent on you in every way.
 You can’t put him or her away when you are tired and there is no on/off switch.
 Believe me, I’ve looked for one!
 Being tired or having a headache does not get you out of making dinner or caring for them when they have a fever.
 A single woman once said to me, “supposedly, mothers do everything.”
 HA!
 If only she knew!
 Being a mother means being a pediatrician, chef, motivational coach, taxi driver, planner, cleaning person, handyman, shopper, veterinarian, career woman, teacher, cheerleader, and on call 24/7 (even when you are already exhausted).
 The love, delight, joy, frustrations, fears, and anxiety reach epic levels.
 Would I change it during my worst moments?
 No, I pray things will improve and I keep moving forward.